-Figure 9 compares the 2011 statewide industrial water demand forecast with the 2020 statewide industrial water demand forecast.
+Figure 9 compares the 2011 statewide industrial water demand forecast with the 2020 industrial water demand forecast for the 10 water planning regions.
 The 2011 forecast was based on 2005 withdrawals and increases over time as per industrial employment projections that were developed prior to the Great Recession (2008 - 2010).
 However: